Teach your kids how to help save water

-How you and your kids can help conserve our water supply.
+How you and your kids can help conserve our water supply throughout this drought-stricken period.

 The water crisis in South Africa has reached breaking point this year, with some of our dams dropping to a critically low level of 30% due to lack of rainfall.